kindspirit/PromiseXHR/README.md

     XHR({url: URL (string), method: request method (string), headers: headers (object)} [, data (object | string) [, timeout (number)]])

 Any parameter can be omitted.
-Defaults to GET request method unless data is provided in which case it default to POST.
-If you omit the URL will substitute the URL of the current page (location.pathname+location.search)
+The request method defaults to GET unless data is provided in which case it defaults to POST.
+URL defaults to the current page (location.pathname+location.search).

-Returns a Promise, fulfilled with xhr on network response.
-Rejected on error or timeout with reason "error" or "timeout" respectively.
+Returns fulfilled Promise containing xhr object when xhr.readyState==4 (xhr.status<1 or >599 indicate network error).
+Rejected on timeout with object {message:"timeout"}.

 If you do not pass your own XMLHttpRequest object, the following header is added: